victor-cleber/victor-cleber/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=victor-cleber&show_icons=true&hide=contribs,issues,prs&theme=dark)

-I have some experience working in the development and integration of systems.
-In addition, I have worked as a project leader and systems integration using Python.
+I have experience working in the development and integration of systems.
+In addition, I have worked as a project leader in a systems integration using Python.
 I am an expert in Systems Analysis and Development, and recently, I have completed my international Master's Degree in Information Technology.
 My experiences include also:

 - experience as a Software Engineer using Python;
 - experience as a Full Stack developer using .Net;